srobinson0586/ttg-basic/1-python-programming/1.15_functions/functions.md

 sum is of type :  <class 'function'>
 ```

-Feel free to play around with the above lambda function, and define your own, in the interactive python interpreter!
+Feel free to play around with the above lambda function, or define your own, in the interactive python interpreter!
 Keep in mind that lambda functions aren't extremely common.

 ## Scope of Variables

-All variables in a program may not be accessible at all locations in that program.
+Some variables in a program may not be accessible at all locations in that program.
 This depends on where you have declared a variable.

 The scope of a variable determines the portion of the program where you can access a particular identifier.
 There are two basic scopes of variables in Python: